Purchase Furniture Journal entry is to record asset purchases.

 - What is the journal entry for the cash purchase of Furniture?

-- When Furniture is purchased on credit, the entry will be recorded in?
+- When furniture is purchased on credit, will the entry be recorded?

 - Is buying furniture debit or credit?

-- What is the journal entry for bought office furniture by Cheque?
+- What is the journal entry for buying office furniture by Cheque?

 - Is furniture debit or credit in the trial balance?